Journal of Clinical Ultrasound

 - The names of the authors and the institution(s) where the work was done must not appear anywhere in the manuscript, only in the space provided for that information in the Manuscript Central fillable fields and on the separate Title Page.

 Must be a .doc or .rtf file, uploaded separately from the main manuscript.
 Please include the title; running title; all author names, academic degrees, and affiliations; indication of and complete contact information for the corresponding author (email required); and a conflict of interest disclosure statement.

 Should be a single document containing abstract, keywords, body text, references, and figure legends.
 Please see the following sections for further instructions concerning abstracts and text structure for specific article types.
 Tables and Figures must be separate, individual file uploads.

 Abstract and Keywords.

-Original Research Articles and Technical Notes should be organized into the following sections: Introduction, Materials (or Patients) and Methods, Results, and Discussion.
-Case reports should be organized as follows: Introduction (brief), Case Report, and Discussion.
-Reviews, Current Practice Articles, and Pictorial Essays should be organized using appropriate descriptive headings.
+Original Research Articles should be organized into the following sections: Introduction, Materials (or Patients) and Methods, Results, and Discussion.
+Case reports should be organized as follows: Introduction, Case Report, and Discussion.
+Reviews, Technical Notes, Current Practice Articles, and Pictorial Essays should be organized using appropriate descriptive headings.